shamil-sadigov/Imagegram/README.md

 ### Notes

-In order to keep project simple and not bloated, I skipped some points
+In order to keep project simple and not bloated, I skipped some points.

 - EF migrations not added
 - No logging